 BeWhere was developed at IIASA and Luleå University of Technology, Sweden, from 2006 onwards.
 In 2010 it was expanded by IIASA from the local and national levels to the EU27 level.

-The model now works for wood waste, crop residues, lignocellulosic industrial waste and three different biofuel technologies (second-generation ethanol, methanol, and Fischer-Tropsch diesel).
-IIASA has implemented the Austrian forestry wood market at a very detailed level in BeWhere.
+The model is under constant development.
+It now works for the allocation of solar, wind, hydro and bioenergy production plants.
+Under the bioenergy umbrella, the model can be applied for wood waste, crop residues, lignocellulosic industrial waste and three different biofuel technologies (second-generation ethanol, methanol, and Fischer-Tropsch diesel).
+IIASA has implemented the Austrian, Finish and Swedish forestry wood market at a very detailed level in BeWhere.
 This now functions as a key methodology at the aggregated EU27 level.

 First-generation biofuels from sugar, starch, and vegetable oil did not achieve the greenhouse gas emission reductions hoped for.
 Some also had the added disadvantage of competing for land with food production.
 Growing "food" like corn crops to produce ethanol for vehicles has been heavily criticized.
 Second-generation biofuels using non-food crops or sources such as forestry residues, municipal waste, algae, biomass grown on non-arable land, or certified wood, are a more sustainable source of biofuel production.
 However, very large production plants are required to make production costs competitive.